JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 });
 ```

-This shortcode can then called by name from a Nunjucks template:
+This shortcode can then be called by name from a Nunjucks template:

 ```
 built on {% currentBuildDate %}